jayminwest/TeachNicheOfficial/ai_docs/core/GLOSSARY.md

 ### Conversion Rate
 The percentage of users who complete a desired action (e.g., sign up, purchase).

+### Component
+A reusable UI element built with React, typically found in the `/app/components/` directory.

 ## D

 ### Dashboard